-Austin City Council Orientation Website Open to the Public
+Austin City Council Orientation Website Open To The Public

 Written by Bloomfire Admin

 Austin’s KVUE news ran a story over the weekend on the City of Austin’s new website – powered by Bloomfire – that will provide the new City Council with briefing materials to help bring them up to speed as part of their orientation training process.
-The website is open to the public as well to support the city’s goal to make government as open and accessible as possible.
+The Austin City Council website is open to the public as well to support the city’s goal to make government as open and accessible as possible.
 The news segment video and article follow.

-Learning the ins and outs of how Austin works is no easy feat, especially if you’ve been elected to city council for the first time and are charged with running the city.
+Learning the ins-and-outs of how Austin works is no easy feat, especially if you’ve been elected to city council for the first time and are charged with running the city.

 That’s why the new elected officials are having three days of orientation.